500 MRCI

 considerably safer on track than you are out on the road.

-All the basic rules governing participation in motor sport events in the UK are contained in the current MSA Year Book or Blue Book as it is generally called.
-To enjoy the
+All the basic rules governing participation in motor sport events in the UK are contained in the current Motorsport UK Regulations.
+To enjoy the sport to the full,

-sport to the full, Organisers, Competitors and Officials should ensure they are familiar with the regulations relevant to their own particular discipline, in this case circuit
+Organisers, Competitors and Officials should ensure they are familiar with the regulations relevant to their own particular discipline, in this case circuit racing.

 For those taking part in circuit racing the simple way to read the Year Book is to read the sections in the following order;